nest/nestml/doc/pynestml_toolchain/back.rst

    <p>

-Figure 3.14: Mapping of NestML types to NEST.
+Figure 3.14: Mapping of NESTML types to NEST.

 .. raw:: html